 Jaime Davis: So if you get stuck in that negative cycle, you know, where one partner is pushing and one is pulling away, is there anything you can do to fix it?

 Caroline Landen: Yeah so the negative cycle is our individual attempt at balance, right, and since it’s individual, it doesn’t always bring balance to the relationship.
-So, so Jamie, I think of kind of a metaphor that, you know my car has this lane assist with it, and at times I can take my hands off the steering wheel and it will either vibrate or beep if my car starts to steer too much out of its lane.
+So, so Jaime, I think of kind of a metaphor that, you know my car has this lane assist with it, and at times I can take my hands off the steering wheel and it will either vibrate or beep if my car starts to steer too much out of its lane.
 And if I ignore that beep that’s the individual negative cycle.
 If I hear the beep put my hands back on the wheel and correct, that is the negative cycle bringing balance back into the relationship.

 And what really needs to happen is a way for both people in the relationship to communicate their distress for it to be heard by the other person.
 In that distress, there’s a need.
 If the other person hears the need, much like my car beeping at me.
 And then if we do something different about it, and we correct, then everything’s okay.
 And that is normal experience for a healthy couple.
 A healthy couple is going to have a pattern of rupture and repair, right?
 Trusting the lane assist, if you will.